Becoming a Trusted Advisor Through Communication.

 UJ Ramdas, of Intelligent Change (intelligentchange.com) uses tools such as Skype, Zoom, Google Hangouts and Voxer to communicate with staff and partners of Intelligent Change.

-During the regular meetings with his accountant on Skype or Zoom, UJ can give a final stamp of approval to the numbers, identify any potential errors, and get a deeper understanding of what the numbers mean.
-He can ask any questions he likes and give direction about areas where he wants a deeper understanding.
+During the regular meetings with his accountant on Skype or Zoom, UJ can give a final stamp of approval to the numbers, identify potential errors, and get a deeper understanding of what the numbers mean.
+He can ask any questions he likes and give directions about areas where he wants a deeper understanding.

 Always on the go, UJ uses Voxer, a walkie-talkie app, to communicate when bills are being paid or any questions he has that he wants to follow up on in the next meeting.

 Whether the client prefers Skype, text messages or good old telephone calls, maintaining personal communication is vital to providing higher levels of value and becoming a trusted advisor.
 By maintaining regular communication with the client, the accountant can build comfort and trust with the client while educating the client to avoid the abovementioned examples.

 Trust – Built Through Communication

 We use the tools mentioned in this article, and others, to communicate with our clients regularly.
 We do this to build and reinforce good habits and processes, to develop knowledge and understanding, and to create comfort and trust with the client.

 Challenge: Management makes a major business decision without consulting the accountant.
 This often happens because the accountant has not become a trusted advisor for the client, and the client doesn’t think to speak to the accountant first.

 - Entering into a purchase agreement (buying a business).